ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-1.md

 ## Part 1 Goals
 1. Setup Jenkins Freestyle Job `seedJob` to use github to create and configure other jobs based on the Jenkins Job DSL API
-2. Create a simple Jenkins Shared Library repository in github.
+2. Store `seedJob` configuration in github.
 3. Run `seedJob` to create a Freestyle Job

 ## Prerequisites